cloudposse/github-status-updater/README.md

 ## Usage

-__NOTE__: The module accepts parameters as command-line arguments or as ENV variables (or any combination of command-line arguments and ENV vars)
+__NOTE__: The module accepts parameters as command-line arguments or as ENV variables (or any combination of command-line arguments and ENV vars).
+Command-line arguments take precedence over ENV vars.

 | Command-line argument |  ENV var            |  Description                                                                   |